getdirty75/asymetrics/src/articles/malong’s-monthly-round-up-–-first-round.md

 ---
 templateKey: blog-post
 title: Malong’s monthly round-up – first round
-teaser: A monthly selection of 13 tracks and their story, for a journey through vibrant past, present, and future beats in no particular order, preference of genre, or other purpose but to make you feel fine!
+teaser: A regular selection of 13 tracks and their story, for a journey through vibrant past, present, and future beats in no particular order, preference of genre, or other purpose but to make you feel fine!
 featuredimage: /img/jovino.jpg
 author: Malong
-categories: mixtapes
+categories: news
 tags:
   - "#Bollywood"
   - "#Boogie"